-In addition, Joseph Bullock is a Doctoral Researcher at the Institute for Particle Physics Phenomenology, the UK’s national particle physics research laboratory and part of Durham University, working on approximating high precision calculations for complex particle collision processes at CERN using Machine Learning.
+Joseph recently completed his doctorate at the Institute for Particle Physics Phenomenology, the UK national particle physics research laboratory and part of Durham University, working on approximating high precision calculations for complex particle collision processes at CERN using Machine Learning.
 He is also an affiliate of the Institute for Data Science at Durham University, where he conducts research on applications of AI to a variety of real-world problems.

 In his prior role as a Numerati® Partners Affiliated Expert, Joseph participated in technical testing of remote sensing and imaging technologies.
 As an Industry Research Associate at RiskEcon® Lab, he co-advised lab team research of machine learning algorithms across image recognition and segmentation domains.
 Joseph has also consulted for private industry, working primarily with insurance and medical sector participants, including developing a new methodology for automatic X-Ray image segmentation now being used in production.